MySQL Provider

 Support for MySqlConnector

-MySqlConnector is alternative driver to use instead of MySql.Data.dll.
-It has less features but a lot better performance than the official driver.
+MySqlConnector is an alternative driver to use instead of MySql.Data.dll.
+It has fewer features but a lot better performance than the official driver.

 If you want to use the drivers in parallel, you need two resolution paths: